Ionikos F.C.: Ownership change and top flight years (1989–2007)

 The club's first promotion to the top flight was accompanied by unexpected problems Dimitris Melissanidis withdrew as chairman, and the club needed 50 million drachmas to participate in the championship.
 Businessman Nikolaos Kanellakis stepped forward to provide the needed sum and become the club's new chairman.
 He would appoint Janusz Kowalik as manager in November 1989 soon after.

-Kanellakis' arrival would be the beginning of the club's greatest erafrom the 1989 promotion, Ionikos would spend 16 of the next 18 seasons in the Greek top flight, up until 2007, and during that time the team would finish as high as 5th-place in the league (on two occasions), reach a Greek Cup Final, and compete in the UEFA cup.
+Kanellakis' arrival coincided with a successful era for the club.
+From the 1989 promotion, Ionikos would spend 16 of the next 18 seasons in the Greek top flight, up until 2007, and during that time, the team would finish as high as 5th-place in the league (on two occasions), reach a Greek Cup Final, and compete in the UEFA cup.

 Ionikos' UEFA Cup appearance came in the 1999–00 seasonthe opposition was French side Nantes, and Ionikos lost both home and away matches, 1–3 and 0–1, respectively.
 Ionikos reached the Greek Cup Final later that same season under the management of Oleg Blokhin, where they came up against traditional power AEK Athens, losing 3–0.

 On 21 April 2004, Nikolaos Kanellakis, the club's chairman for 14 years, died.
 Hundreds of Ionikos supporters as well as other sports fansattended Kanellakis' funeral, where the flag of Ionikos covered the coffin of the late chairman.
 Nikolaos' son Christos took his father's place as chairman.